Let's make fashion circular

 Circular economy and circular fashion

 The world is already using approximately 1.6 planet’s worth of resources every year.
-By 2030 we’re expecting to have a global middle-class growth of 3 billion people, which in turn is expected to grow fashion consumption by 65%.
+By 2030, the global middle class is expected to have increased to 5 billion people and the consumption of textiles and shoes by 65% compared to 2015.
 Clearly, there is an urgent opportunity to shift from “take-make-waste” production and consumption models to a model where resource loops are tightened and valuable materials are recovered.
 This is what we call “circular fashion”.